auth0/docs/articles/flows/concepts/auth-code.md

 5. Your Auth0 Authorization Server redirects the user back to the application with an authorization `code`.
 6. Auth0's SDK sends this `code` to the Auth0 Authorization Server ([**/oauth/token** endpoint](/api/authentication?http#authorization-code-flow43)) along with the application's Client ID and Client Secret.
 7. Your Auth0 Authorization Server verifies the code, Client ID, and Client Secret.
-8. Your Auth0 Authorization Server responds with an ID Token and Access Token (and optionally, a Refresh Token).
+8. Your Auth0 Authorization Server responds with an ID Token and Access Token (and optionally, a <dfn data-key="refresh-token">Refresh Token</dfn>).
 9. Your application can use the Access Token to call an API to access information about the user.
 10. The API responds with requested data.